leo07tan/leo07tan/README.md

-## Hi there 👋
+# 👋 Hi

+**Senior Software Engineer**
+Passionate about building scalable solutions and leveraging AI to solve real-world problems.

+---

+### 🛠️ Top Skills
+- **Python**: Clean, efficient, and scalable code
+- **AI & Machine Learning**: From model development to production deployment
+- **React**: Crafting responsive and dynamic user interfaces

+---

+### 🚀 Notable Projects
+- **Stock Market Management**: Robust platforms for data-driven investment decisions
+- **Token Price Estimating**: AI-powered tools for real-time token valuation
+- **Backoffice Projects**: Automation and optimization for operational excellence

+---

+### 💡 About Me
+I love transforming ideas into products that make an impact.
+Whether it’s crunching data, architecting backend systems, or designing beautiful frontends, I thrive on solving challenging problems with creativity and code.

+> “Code is a canvas—let’s paint something extraordinary.”

+---

 <!--
-**leo07tan/leo07tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**leo07tan/leo07tan** is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->